dtzxporter/cast/README.md

 - Frequently asked questions: [FAQ](FAQ.md)

 ## File stucture:
-All files start with a cast header:
+All files are in little endian byte order and start with a cast header:
 ```c++
 struct CastHeader
 {